reox/datalab2R/README.md

 This definition seems to be not complete, at least in my files there is a `nominal variables` flag, where there is no documentation for it.

+The conversion of the `row attributes` is not perfect.
+We just create a new column called `row.attr` and put it in there.
+Optimal would be a flag to add it or not, depending on your usecase.
+Sometimes this column contains useful data, sometimes not.

 Usage
 -----